AbdelsalamHaa/Image-classfication/README.md

 This project uses the dataset avalible in https://www.kaggle.com/sartajbhuvaji/brain-tumor-classification-mri

-# Comparison between multible networks
+# Comparison between multiple networks
 Run the multi_networks_image_classifaction file if you would like to compare between the following networks VGG_16
 AlexNet